Ecwid/ecwid-api-docs/includes/_payment_api.md

 The payment method added by your app works just like any other payment method added by a merchant.

-It is possible to quickly enable/disable the payment method in a storefront right in the payment settings of the Ecwid Control Panel: find your payment method > switch the toggle to the disabled state.
+It is possible to quickly enable/disable the payment method in a storefront right in the payment settings of the Ecwid Control Panel: *find your payment method > switch the toggle to the disabled state*

-If you need to remove the payment method completely, go to Ecwid Control Panel > Apps > My Apps and remove the app from the list.
+If you need to remove the payment method completely, go to: *Ecwid Control Panel > Apps > My Apps* and remove the app from the list.

 ## Set up payment method

-After you [registered a new application](/register) for Ecwid, **send your payment URL** to [Ecwid team](/contact).
+After you [registered a new application](/register) for Ecwid, [send your payment URL](/contact) to the Ecwid team.

 Ecwid will be sending order details requests to payment URL endpoint and expect the order status to be changed after the payment is complete.